 What are the treatment options?

 The goal of treatment is to remove or break up the contracted cords to allow for improved finger range of motion.
 There is no medical or surgical cure for Dupuytren’s disease.
-There are three main techniques currently used:
+Corticosteroid injections (“cortisone shot”) can be used to treat the tender Dupuytren’s nodules in the palm.
+There are three main techniques currently used to treat joint contractures:

 1. Surgical excision (Dupuytren’s fasciectomy): This surgery is performed in the operating room under a regional block anesthetic as an outpatient.
 This procedure often provides good to excellent results in patients with mild to moderate joint contractures.
 Patients will be treated with splinting, wound care, and hand therapy for a few weeks during the recovery process after surgery.